podnebnik/data/t2m_daily_mean/README.md

 4. Install Dask:
 https://anaconda.org/conda-forge/dask

-5. Set up a cron-job for
+5. Set up a cron-job for:

 a) daily download of ERA5 reanalysis data up to day t-7, which updates NetCDF files in ./sources:
 ./scripts/download_daily_data.py